VoxeLibre/VoxeLibre/GROUPS.md

 * `not_in_creative_inventory=1`: Item will not be shown in creative inventory
 * `not_in_craft_guide=1`: Item will not be shown as result or fuel item in crafting guide (but still may be shown as ingredient)

+### Digging time groups

+The basic digging time groups determine by which tools a node can be dug.

+* `pickaxey`: Diggable by pickaxe.
+The rating is for the possible tool materials in which the node will make its useful drop:
+    * `pickaxey=1`: Wood, gold, stone, iron and diamond
+    * `pickaxey=2`: Gold, stone, iron and diamond
+    * `pickaxey=3`: Stone, iron and diamond
+    * `pickaxey=4`: Iron and diamond
+    * `pickaxey=5`: Diamond
+* `axey`: Axe.
+Rating is same as for `pickaxey`
+* `shovely`: Shovel.
+Rating is same as for `pickaxey`
+* `swordy=1`: Diggable by sword (any material), and this node is *not* a cobweb
+* `swordy_cobweb=1`: Diggable by sword (any material), and this node is a cobweb
+* `shearsy=1`: Diggable by shears, and this node is *not* wool
+* `shearsy=wool=1`: Diggable by shears, and this node is wool
+* `handy=1`: Breakable by hand and this node gives it useful drop when dug by hand.
+All nodes which are breakable by pickaxe, axe, shovel, sword or shears are also automatically breakable by hand, but not neccess
+* `creative_breakable=1`: Block is breakable by hand in creative mode.
+This group is implied if the node belongs to any other digging group

+Please read <http://minecraft.gamepedia.com/Breaking> to learn how digging times work in Minecraft, as MineClone 2 is based on the same system.

 ### Groups for interactions

 * `dig_by_water=1`: Blocks with this group will drop when they are near flowing water